What Is Vulnerability Scanning? (Definitive Guide)

 What Is Vulnerability Scanning?

-Vulnerability scanning is a process of identifying and assessing security weaknesses in a computer system, network, or web application.
-Vulnerabilities can range from technical flaws in software, hardware or configuration issues to vulnerabilities in policies and procedures.
+Vulnerabilities can range from technical flaws in software, hardware, or configuration issues to vulnerabilities in policies and procedures.

-The Goal Of A Vulnerability Scan
+The Benefits Of Vulnerability Scanning

 By performing regular vulnerability scans, organizations can assess their security posture and proactively manage vulnerabilities before they can be exploited.